 Noticing small red bumps popping up on your baby’s body?
 Are you worrying slightly and wondering what it might be?

 But it’s still important to keep an eye on it.
 There are many types of rashes a baby could develop.
-It can, at times, be difficult to know specifically what caused it (trigger the mom guilt).
+It can, at times, be difficult to know specifically what caused it (which triggers the mom guilt).